Persistent Organic Pollutants

 A cross-sectional study of the general U.S. population found that dioxin-like PCBs were associated with antinuclear antibodies, a type of autoantibody associated with numerous autoimmune diseases (Gallagher et al. 2013).
 I do not think these antibodies are associated with type 1 diabetes, however.

 In 1973, Michigan residents were exposed to polybrominated biphenyl (PBB) when it was accidentally added to farm animal feed.
 A follow-up study found that PBB exposure is associated with epigenetic changes related to immune function and autoimmunity (Curtis et al. 2019).
+A closer look found possible links between PBB and some autoimmune diseases, but the links were not statistically significant (Hood et al. 2023).

 In animals, early life exposure to some POPs can cause immune dysfunction that is associated with the development of autoimmunity (Leung-Gurung et al. 2018).